 Language of the workshop will be English.
 Arabic will be also extensively used as medium in training and discussions.

-The proposed workshop duration is three days, from 24 - 26 August, 2020
+The proposed workshop duration is 2 days, to be organized during 04-05 October, 2021

-It will be held at PERSGA Headquarters in Jeddah, Kingdom of Saudi Arabia
+The workshop will be organized by PERSGA Headquarters in Jeddah, Kingdom of Saudi Arabia